 An interesting study (Bratman, Hamilton, Hahn, Daily & Gross, 2015, see reference below) explored the possibility of a relationship between decreased nature experience and mental illness.
 One mechanism that scientists believe might explain this relationship is the effect of nature exposure on rumination – a term describing a maladaptive pattern of self-referential thought that is associated with an increased risk for depression and other mental illnesses.

 In order to test the nature exposure hypothesis, the researchers placed several participants either in a nature exposure experiment or in an urban exposure one that lasted 90 minutes in each case.
-More specifically, some healthy participants walked for 90 minutes in a greenspace comprising grassland with oak trees and shrubs near Stanford University (a place that is likely never used for trekking) while others walked in an urban setting (somewhere near Palo Alto, El Camino Real) for the same amount of time.
+More specifically, a few healthy participants walked for 90 minutes in a green space comprised of grassland with oak trees and shrubs near Stanford University (a place that is likely never used for hiking), while others walked in an urban setting (somewhere near Palo Alto, El Camino Real) for the same amount of time.

-Of course, hiking is not the only option when it comes to physical activity and it’s certainly not the most accessible option.
-While you should still engage in regular physical exercises even if you are an occasional trekker, you can be quite certain that in most cases trekking will have positive effects on your physical health.
+Of course, hiking is not the only option when it comes to physical activity, and it’s certainly not the most accessible option.
+While you should still engage in regular physical exercises even if you are an occasional hiker, you can be quite certain that, in most cases, hiking will have positive effects on your physical health.

 Bratman, G. N., Hamilton, J. P., Hahn, K. S., Daily, G. C., & Gross, J. J. (2015).
 Nature experience reduces rumination and subgenual prefrontal cortex activation.
 Proceedings of the national academy of sciences, 112(28), 8567-8572.